Harmful Algal Bloom in South Australia

 loss of living habitats

-The continued death and wash-up of tonnes of seagrass - roots and all - and brown canopy seaweeds and mixed seaweed understory in HAB-impacted areas over spring is equally concerning.
-Living, structural habitat with many critically important ecological functions is being lost.
-The June update provides more information about the ecosystem services of marine vegetation.
+Equally concerning is the continued death and wash-up over spring of tonnes of seagrass - roots and all, brown canopy seaweeds and mixed red, green and brown seaweed understory in HAB-impacted areas.
+Living, structural habitat with many critically important ecological functions is being lost throughout 2025, in all seasons.
+That is still occurring at all scales: individual plants, populations, total biomass per area, and possibly also the future distribution and densities of many marine seaweeds.
+The June update provided more information about the ecosystem services of marine vegetation, and the impacts of harmful algal blooms on both seagrass and kelp.

-Seagrass beds under stress in Upper Gulf St Vincent.
+Seagrass beds under stress in Upper Gulf St Vincent by Stefan Andrews and dead seagrass washups by Samantha Sea

 signs of resilience